-Garbage disposals are one of the most sought after kitchen appliances in today’s market.
+Garbage disposals are one of the most sought-after kitchen appliances in today’s market.
 They make dealing with dinner plate residue and vegetable trimmings rather easy.
-But here’s the problem, many folks think the sink is the black hole for kitchen scraps.
-That’s not the case.
+But here is the problem, many folks think the sink is the black hole for kitchen scraps.
+That is not the case.
 Follow these tips on maintenance to keep your unit running smoothly with minimal repairs.

 Once A Week Maintenance